 Without a second thought, the fish strikes the bait and it’s on!
 Streamers are used to imitate juvenile game fish and minnows.
 Big fish really love streamer patterns.

 There are four basic pieces of fly fishing equipment you must have before you get out there to fish.
-These are the fly rod, the fly reel, the fishing line, and baits.
+These are the fly rod, the fly reel, the fishing line, and the bait.

 Fly Fishing Rod and Reel